 Why Is Brand Personality Important?

 Now you have a better idea of what goes into a brand’s personality.
 But why is a personality so important when building a brand?
-It’s a key component of your branding strategy that makes your brand relatable and connects emotionally with the segment of the market you’re targeting.
+It’s a key component of your brand strategy that makes your brand relatable and connects emotionally with the segment of the market you’re targeting.

 Your brand personality plays a major role in the success of your marketing and promotional efforts.
 In the sections below, I’ll highlight a few reasons why it’s essential that you establish the right personality for your brand.